sparkflows/sparkflows-docs/docs/installation/configuration/https/configuring-https-fire.rst

 Port Number
 -----------

-Fire by default listens on port 8443 for https.
+Fire by default listens on port 8443 for HTTPS.

 This is configured in the file ``conf/application.properties``::